Learning Goals and Success Criteria

 Experiment - plastic from milk - Simple ahnds on experiment to start the Unit.
 This site has a video showing the process.
 I used 2% fat milk and heated to less than 50 deg Celcius and it worked a treat.
 Each group can heat the milk, then share out the curds so each student gets their own plastic.
 Great intro to chemical reactions (its acid/base even, sort of).

 Video on why atoms appear solid. - Accurate, simple and direct - 1+ min long.
-Should be longer to fully explain the idea of electron stucture and movement, but a great point to start a discussion how electrons creat these vast areas of electric field to interact with other atoms (use the blades of a fan analogy here).
+Should be longer to fully explain the idea of electron stucture and movement, but a great point to start a discussion how electrons create these vast areas of electric field to interact with other atoms (use the blades of a fan analogy here).

 Electron energy levels in elements - Template for filling the electrons in the correct shells.
 Word doc so you can vary the contast to get a good printout.
 Original pdf is from Amer.
 Chem.
 Society here